ainielse/get_ig_data/README.md

 ## Documentation
 The plug-in includes extensive help.
 Please see the help associated with the plug-in after adding it to a page.

+## Known Issues
+If you have an IG on Page Zero (0), it needs to have a globally unique static ID.
+If it shares a static ID with an IG on another page, this plug-in could get confused.
+It is possible to fix this, but I'm unlikely to do so, as, really, if you have a static ID on Page 0, it really should be globally unique anyway.